E.T. the Extra-Terrestrial (soundtrack): Overview

-The music
+Composition

-There are almost 80 minutes of music in ET, excluding alternates and album arrangements.
+There are almost 80 minutes of music in E.T. the Extra-Terrestrial, excluding alternates and album arrangements.
 The full hand-written score has in excess of 500 pages.
 The music was first written by Williams in 8-12-line sketch format; these were then expanded to full score by orchestrator Herbert W. Spencer from December 1981 to January 1982.

-The music was orchestrated for a conventional large orchestra - e.g. the end credits is written for 3 flutes, 2 oboes, 2 clarinets, 3 bassoons, 4 horns in f, 3 trumpets, 3 trombones, 1 tuba, percussion section, 1 harp, 1 piano and string section.
+The music was orchestrated for a conventional large orchestra – for example the end credits are written for 3 flutes, 2 oboes, 2 clarinets, 3 bassoons, 4 horns in f, 3 trumpets, 3 trombones, 1 tuba, percussion section, 1 harp, 1 piano and string section.
 Other cues call for additional instruments such as celeste and organ.

 In the course of the recordings several revisions to various cues were made; some of the original versions of these cues ended up on the 1996 or 2002 album releases.

-The original 1982 soundtrack album contained a number of cues that Williams adapted and recorded specifically for the album around a month after the original film recording sessions: 'Abandoned and Pursued','ET and Me', 'ET's Halloween', 'Flying' and 'Over The Moon'.
+The original 1982 soundtrack album contained a number of cues that Williams adapted and recorded specifically for the album around a month after the original film recording sessions: "Abandoned and Pursued", "E.T. and Me", "E.T.'s Halloween", "Flying" and "Over the Moon".

-La La Land Records finally released the complete ET score in 2017, including the full score as heard in the film, the original album-only cues, and alternate versions of cues where applicable.
+La-La-Land Records finally released the complete E.T. the Extra-Terrestrial score in 2017, including the full score as heard in the film, the original album-only cues, and alternate versions of cues where applicable.

 One of the known anecdotes from the recording is that Williams had problems with timing of the music during the recording of the final chase which resulted in Spielberg shutting off the projector and telling Williams to record the music as he wanted it.
 Spielberg later edited the scenes around the recorded music.